3 facts about whooping cough and tips to stop its spread

 Because whooping cough is bacterial and not viral, we can prescribe the accessible and affordable antibiotic azithromycin (Zithromax or the Z-pak) to treat infection in children, teens, and adults.
 Newborns almost always need to be hospitalized for respiratory support.
 The long incubation and diagnosis period widens the gap between initial infection and symptom onset.
 Even after a course of antibiotics, the cough may continue for several weeks.

-The best way to avoid a serious pertussis outbreak is for everyone to do their part up front: Get the recommended vaccinations, stay home when you are sick, and wash your hands regularly.
+The best way to avoid a serious pertussis outbreak is for everyone to do your part up front: Get the recommended vaccinations, stay home when you are sick, and wash your hands regularly.

 To get the Tdap vaccine or talk with a respiratory care expert, call 214-645-8300 or request an appointment online.